tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 End the discussion with the following:

-* Explain that while this particular trading strategy wasn't actually very good, we will keep improving our strategies throughout the week until we have some very robust trading algorithms.

 * Ask the class if they would actually use this particular trading strategy with their own money and why they would or wouldn't use it.
 Call for a few volunteers to provide their answers.

 * Ask how they might formally evaluate the algorithm and then share some of the following ideas for evaluation: risk metrics such as sharp ratios, performing quantitative analysis, using data visualizations.